joinSamBalboa/Homemade-App/README.md

 <h4>Day 1</h4>
 This was our planning day.
 Iury came up with the idea of a recipe site quickly, so we started by looking at other recipe sites for inspiration.
 We had a main site we used for referencing (bonappetit.com/search).
 We all planned out what different pages/routes we wanted to have and a general website flow.
-Vez then made some photoshop mock ups for the site, which we all added our ideas into.
+Vez then made some photoshop mockups for the site, which we all added our ideas into.

 <div align="center">
 <img alt="opening screen" width="300" height="200" src="./client/src/images/homemade_homePage.png" />